fidsusj/SWE-Seminar/README.md

 _An Approach to Modeling and Testing Web Applications Based on Use Cases_ are specifically optimized for web application test scenarios and therefore not as general and universally applicable as the original paper.

+_Test cases generation from UML state diagrams_ and _Requirements by Contracts allow Automated System Testing_ could unfortunately not be accessed in full length in IEEE Xplore.

-The chosen article to further evaluate is _An Automated Approach to System Testing based on Scenarios and Operations Contracts_, as it introduces a second way to create system tests from use cases as UML 2.0 models by enriching it with contracts and by transforming the formalized use cases to a transition system to validate test objectives.
+The chosen article to further evaluate is _An Automated Approach to System Testing based on Scenarios and Operations Contracts_, as it introduces a second way to create system tests from use case scenarios as UML 2.0 models by enriching it with contracts and by transforming the formalized scenarios to a transition system to validate test objectives.
 Further information on the paper will be introduced in the mid-term presentation.

 <br />